codergangganesh/PWA-Banking-Application/README.md

 2. Go to Project Settings > API
 3. Copy the Project URL and anon public key

+**Important Notes:**
+- Environment variables must be prefixed with `VITE_` to be accessible in the browser
+- The anon key allows access to Supabase services as an anonymous user
+- Never expose the service role key in client-side code
+- For production deployments, configure environment variables in your hosting platform

 ## 📋 Supabase Database Setup

 After creating your Supabase project, you need to set up the database tables.
 Run the following SQL commands in your Supabase SQL editor: